kdavies4/ModelicaRes/doc/index.rst

   tools to set up and manage simulation experiments.
 The :mod:`modelicares.texunit` submodule has functions to translate Modelica_ *unit* and *displayUnit* strings into LaTeX_-formatted strings.
-The last submodule, :mod:`modelicares.base`, has general supporting functions.
+The last submodule, :mod:`modelicares.util`, has general supporting functions.

   For a list of changes, please see the `changelog <Changelog.html>`_.
 A PDF version of this documentation is available `here <ModelicaRes.pdf>`_.